fastoch/K8s-networking/README.md

 <img width="898" height="868" alt="image" src="https://github.com/user-attachments/assets/d9918a00-9d62-4448-b703-06e3d391f539" />

 Another benefit is that we can get a TLS certificate from AWS, add it to the loadbalancer to handle encryption, and send plain
-HTTP traffic to our app.
+HTTP traffic to our app (TLS = transport layer security, the successor to SSL introduced in 1999).

 The biggest issue with this approach is the cost.
 You have to pay for every single loadbalancer you create, and the price is usually structured in 2 ways: